noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     // val blah: Int = ???
   _ // wildcard placeholder
-  extends // e.g. case class Poop() extends BigerPoop
+  extends // e.g. case class Poop() extends BigerPoop end Poop // optional syntax for signaling hte end of some thing, e.g. a case class/object/def/etc
+    // ^ think it can be appended to pretty much anything?
+  :: // represents a list with 2 elements, usually the subtype + nil, or the head + tail
+    // ^ can be used to create a new list from an existing list, with an el prepended to head
+      // its a constant time operation, as the existing list isnt copied, its reused

 ```

 ## names